How Does Custody in DC Impact the Dependency Exemption for Your Children?

 It is common, particularly around tax time, to wonder who is entitled to claim the dependency exemption for your children on your income tax return.

-Usually your Separation Agreement or divorce decree will specify which parent is allowed to claim the deduction.
+Usually, your DC Separation Agreement or divorce decree will specify which parent is allowed to claim the deduction.

-But, you both must agree to do so.
+But, you both must agree to change custody in DC.

 If you decide to change what you have agreed to and shift the deduction from one parent to another, you must fill out an IRS form to do so.
 If there is no mention of this deduction in your Agreement or your divorce decree, then the parent who has the child for more nights of the year is entitled to claim the deduction.

-IT IS ALWAYS best to discuss this with a tax preparer to decide the best course of action in your situation.
+IT IS ALWAYS best to discuss this with a tax preparer and an experienced DC family law attorney to decide the best course of action in your situation.